Lunite/get-webapp/content/project/prompt-with-setup-and-quick-with-installation.md

   the day and looked exactly how they explained on the survey.
 They even gave me some advice regarding a water heater controller I had fitted after the panels were installed.
-I would recommend them to anyone wanting to save money as it really made a difference to our bills."
+I would recommend them to anyone wanting to save money as it really made a difference to our bills."\

-  \- Mr. Jones
+  - Mr. Jones
 quote: '"Prompt with setup and quick with installation"'
 image: dsc_7520-copy.jpg
 image_hero: a0e6468e-6ca3-472c-b931-43ce96810932.jpg